pyexcel/pyexcel-xls/README.rst

     | row 1 | row 2 | row 3 |
     +-------+-------+-------+

-Writing to an xl file
+Writing to an xls file
 **********************

 Here is the sample code::